0

 Even our short introductions to classical music can have a positive effect on the children participating in them.
 Music—listened to and performed—has been shown to contribute to mental wellbeing.

-The musical experiences we provide introduce the idea that music can be learned and played by anyone and that it can provide fun, and friendships based on a common purpose.
+The musical experiences we provide introduce the idea that music can be learned and played by anyone and provide fun and community feeling based on a common purpose.

 Learning about a range of instruments and a little of what those instruments can do can ignite a spark in children which some may be inspired to pursue as amateurs themselves.
 For some, it could even be the start of a professional career in music.